What is hives

 Hives is the generic term for certain skin conditions.
 Typically, you get a rash that appears in the form of itchy wheals.
-It may be localized or extend over larger areas or the entire body.
+It can be localized or extend over larger areas or the whole body.
 Their skin changes are reminiscent of symptoms that appear after contact with a stinging nettle (Latin: urtica = nettle).
 In some cases, so-called angioedema, extensive swelling of the subcutaneous tissue and certain areas of the mucous membrane, also develops.
 It is estimated that about one in four people will temporarily develop hives once in their lifetime.
-The skin rash is not contagious and also not life-threatening, but it can considerably restrict your quality of life – on the one hand due to the visible skin changes and also due to the strong itching usually associated with it.
+The rash is not contagious and is not life-threatening, but it can significantly impair your quality of life – on the one hand due to the visible skin changes and on the other hand due to the severe itching usually associated with it.
 This sometimes causes other people to keep their distance.
 All these factors can also affect your psyche.

 Acute and chronic hives – characteristics & duration